25 GMAT Test-Day Tips

 Sleep Well

-Getting healthy sleep will be critical to your success on the GMAT.
+Getting healthy sleep is critical to your success on the GMAT.
 Now is not the time to go to bed late or wake up extra early.
 Do your best to maintain a healthy sleeping schedule.

 Visualize Your Success

 Michael Jordan, one of the best basketball players of all time, would practice shooting hoops even when he was not on a basketball court.
-He’d visualize the net, the ball, the distance he was from the hoop.
+He’d visualize the net, the ball, the distance he was from the hoop, everything that goes into making the shot.
 Then, he’d visualize making shot after shot.

 As it turns out, the brain responds very well to practice by visualization.
 So, in the days leading up to your GMAT, spend some time visualizing your success on the test.